dojo/docs/dojox/html.rst

   * Insert and remove CSS rules.
   * Search document for style sheets.
   * Toggle sheets on and off (based on the W3C spec).

+* ``New in 1.4`` `dojox.html.ellipsis <dojox/html/ellipsis>`_

+  Adds cross-browser support for a "dojoxEllipsis" class.

+  * To use, include the ellipsis.css file and dojo.require("dojox.html.ellipsis");
+  * To function properly - the *parent* node of the desired ellipsis-ized node should have a defined width
+  * ``NOTE:`` When using the dojoxEllipsis class within tables, the table needs to have the `table-layout: fixed` style
+  * ``NOTE:`` The dojoxEllipsis class should be placed on a block element (such as a div) and will not work on td elements

 ========